-In our opinion, based on the findings of our audit, the consolidated financial statements comply with Accounting Principles Generally Accepted in the United States of America (US-GAAP) and give a true and fair view of the net assets, financial position and results of operations of the Group in accordance with these requirements.
+In our opinion, based on the findings of our audit, the consolidated financial statements comply with International Financial Reporting Standards (IFRS), as adopted by the EU, the additional requirements of German commercial law pursuant to Art.
+315a (1) HGB and give a true and fair view of the net assets, financial position and results of operations of the Group in accordance with these requirements.
 The group management report is consistent with the consolidated financial statements and as a whole provides a suitable view of the Group's position and suitably presents the opportunities and risks of future development.